 Conducting a literary studies research project involves time and effort, with much of it going towards the development of a literature review.
-A literature review synthesizes the materials you gathered for your annotated bibliography and provides the conceptual "map" in which you will position your argument.
-It sets your reader up to understand the scholarly conversation about your research problem.
-The literature review might fill several pages of your research paper and usually appears soon after an introduction but before you present your detailed argument.
+A literature review might fill several pages of your research paper and usually appears soon after an introduction but before you present your detailed argument.
 A literature review provides your audience with an overview of the available research about your area(s) of study, including the literary work, your theory, and methodology.
-The literature review demonstrates to the reader how these scholarly discussions have changed over time, and it allows you to position your research in relation to research that has come before yours.
+The literature review demonstrates how these scholarly discussions have changed over time, and it allows you to position your research in relation to research that has come before yours.
 Your aim is to present the discussion up to this point.
 Depending on the nature of the assignment, you may also include your critical commentary on prior research, noting among this material the weaker and stronger arguments, breakthroughs and dead ends, blind spots and opportunities, the invention of key terms and methods, mistakes as well as misreadings, and so on.